DamlaSerper/Parameterized_Centrifugal_Filter/README.md

 Parameterized GMSH code of a vertical centrifugal filter

 ## Authors
 MSc.
-Damla Serper '*corresponding author*'
+Damla Serper (Aalto Univeristy, Finland) '*corresponding author*'

 ## What is it?
 - Here a vertical, basket-type, laboratory-scale centrfiuge is divided into multiple pieces to be drawn with GMSH in a simplified form.